lumipate-sh/caos/README.md

 ## To do & Future Plans

+While this project has basic functionality working, it was a first project using Angular, and it has thought me a lot.
+In the future,
 - [ ] VERSION 1: Personal shelf
 - - [x] Simple record of owned TTRPG games, ephemeral storage (CLI version)
 - - [x] CRUD of data
-- - [ ] Minimalist GUI forms and lists in Angular
+- - [x] Minimalist GUI forms and lists in Angular
-- - [ ] Memory implementation using localStorage
+- - [x] Memory implementation using localStorage
-- - [ ] Create dashboard
+- - [x] Create dashboard
-- - [ ] Create feature rich Reads with result filters
+- - [x] Create feature rich Reads with result filters
 - - [ ] Work on UI and responsiveness

 - [ ] VERSION 2: Raiding the library